 Do I need a trust if I already have a will in Idaho?

 You might.
 They are not “either/or” estate planning documents.
 A will directs property through probate, while a trust can avoid probate altogether.
 Many people use both as part of a comprehensive estate planning strategy.
+A living trust can work alongside your will to create a complete plan.
+Some assets may still require a will, while others are better held in a trust.
+An estate planning attorney can help you decide which combination works best for your situation.

 Can I change a revocable living trust in Idaho?